mrjacobbloom/react-immutable-tree/README.md

 ReactDOM.render(<App tree={myTree} />, document.getElementById('app'));
 ```

-useTree can also accept a "tree generator" function: A function that runs
+`useTree` can also accept a "tree generator" function: a function that runs
 once to initialize the tree.

 ```jsx